How to Increase Website Traffic

 If you already have GA on your website (or another tracking tool), you’re ready to look and see what quality traffic you’re getting.
 What you want to know to determine whether or not your traffic is good is do they interact with your content.
 You want to look at how long people spend on your website, how many pages they read, and if they engage with your content.

-Google recently changed from Universal Analytics to GA-4, which means that this new reporting system no longer allows us to access some of the traditional engagement metrics we’ve tracked for years.
+Google recently changed from Universal Analytics to GA-4, which means this new reporting system no longer allows us to access some of the traditional engagement metrics we’ve tracked for years.

 Today, we look at engaged sessions, which Google defines as the number of sessions that lasted 10 seconds or more, had a conversion event, or visited two or more pages on your website.
 You want to have the majority of your sessions engaged, or that’s a concern because it means people don’t like what they’re finding on your website when they first get there, and you can’t build a business with website traffic that doesn’t want to stay.